Haeratunnisa/Clustering-Multidimensi/README.md

 # Clustering-Multidimensi

-Clustering multidimensi is a data analysis method used to group customers or other objects into groups based on a number of different attributes or dimensions.
-And this clustering process is run on RStudio tools
+Clustering multidimensions for segmentation customers is a data analysis method used to group customers or other objects into groups based on a number of different attributes or dimensions.
+This clustering process is run on RStudio tools.